kavyasree-2020/Beginner-and-Intermediate-logic-based-problems-in-C/README.md

 24th sum: C program to generate multiplication table

-25th sum : C program to print pattern of a number (one simple pattern for n=4)
+25th sum : C program to print pattern of a number (one simple pattern)
-      1

-    1   1

-  1   2   1

-1   3    3   1